Brandon McGee: College career

 McGee attended the University of Miami, and was a member of the Miami Hurricanes football team from 2009 to 2012.
 He started 25 of 44 games during his career, recording 109 tackles, three interceptions and two sacks.
 As a senior in 2012, he started all 12 games at defensive back and finished tied for sixth on the team with 54 tackles.
 He recorded a team-high-tying two interceptions and also notched four tackles-for-loss.

 Professional career

 St. Louis Rams

-McGee was drafted in the 5th round of the 2013 NFL Draft as the 149th pick by the St. Louis Rams.
+McGee was selected in the fifth round of the 2013 NFL draft as the 149th pick by the St. Louis Rams.

 On October 2, 2015, he was cut from the active roster.

 New York Giants

 On October 15, 2015, the New York Giants signed McGee to their practice squad.
 He was promoted to the active roster on October 18, 2015.

 On October 31, 2015, the Giants announced they had waived McGee.